blosinski/Location-App/README.md

 # Location-App

-I created a location app in swiftui where you can enter a location and it finds that location on a map.
+I created a location app in SwiftUI where you can enter a location and it finds that location on a map.
 The app uses the MapKit framework to find and display the entered locations on a map.
 The user interface is designed using SwiftUI, and the app is compatible with iOS 13.0 or later.